Kanban Board for Telegram Support Tickets: Visual Ticket Management

 The Kanban view is available now for all Entergram users with the ticketing system enabled.
 If you're already using Entergram's support ticketing, simply toggle to Kanban view to see your tickets visually.

 New to Entergram?
 Start with our workspace setup guide and you'll have your first Kanban board running in minutes.
+You can also start a free trial to explore the full ticketing and Kanban experience with your team.
+For a personalized walkthrough, book a demo with our team.

 Matias, Author of Entergram Blog